 Joe was also a member of the The Hristo Vitchev Quartet.
 You can find Joe on CD’s “Song for Messambria” and “The Perperikon Suites.”
 This group performed at the AT&T San Jose Jazz festival along with The Monterey Jazz festival.

 Joe is now the leader of his own Jazz-Fusion group, Joe DeRose and Amici.
 It was in 2010 that they recorded their debut CD, “Sounds for the Soul”.
 They performed their CD release at the prestigious Yoshi’s Jazz club in Oakland and preformed their south bay CD release at The Kuumbwa Jazz Center in Santa Cruz.
 This band consists of Hristo Vitchev on guitar, Dan Robbins on Bass, Murray Low on Keys, and Dann Zinn on sax.
-They recently have preformed at The 2013 San Jose Jazz Summer Festival.
-Joe DeRose and Amici will be preforming once again on January 20th 2014 at Yoshi’s in Oakland in celebration of their latest release, “Peace Streets”.
-This group of all star musicians is a performance not to be missed!!!
+In 2013, they preformed at The 2013 San Jose Jazz Summer Festival.
+It was in January of 2014 that Joe DeRose and Amici released their second album “Peace Streets”, which was on the ballot for a Grammy as “Best Instrumental Jazz”.
+Stay tuned in 2019 for Amici’s third album release!
+If you never have heard Amici, they are a group of all-star musicians not to be missed!

 “Joe De Rose and Amici take old school fusion and move it into the next millennium with Peace Streets.
 Joe De Rose swings like a beast, a lyrical drummer with the intensity of a Billy Cobham and the deft touch of a Max Roach.
 The harmonious synergy captured here is mind blowing.
 I grew up on fusion, this is better.
 Joe De Rose and Amici get it right.
 This is as close to perfect as one can get!